 Further management options

-If there is no response to the self-management information above within four to six weeks, seek further advice from your physiotherapist or GP.
+If there is no response to the self-management information above within four weeks please seek further advice from your physiotherapist, as discussed during your appointment.